kenchrcum/fluxcd-helm-upgrader/README.md

 ## Notes
 - OCI HelmRepository types are currently skipped.
 - Creating PRs/merges to bump versions is out of scope for now, but the code is structured to extend later.
- - When an update is detected and `repo.url` is configured, the app logs the relative manifest path to change (under repo root) based on `repo.searchPattern`.
+- When an update is detected and `repo.url` is configured, the app logs the manifest file path that needs to be updated
+- Manifest paths are only shown for HelmReleases with available updates (to reduce log spam)
+- Use DEBUG log level to see manifest paths for all HelmReleases, including up-to-date ones